charliexchen/Ant-IRL/README.md

 Ant-v2 (A.K.A Antony) is now a fairly standard RL task from the Open AI gym library.
 This project aims to achieve three goals:
 * Build a physical robot in a similar configuration to Ant-v2
 * Train Actor Critic on a physical environment with no simulation
+* Use Haiku with JAX (https://github.com/deepmind/dm-haiku) on an end to end project

-* Keep me sane over the course of the third national lockdown
+...in addition to staying sane over the third lock down in the UK.
  <p align="center">
    <img src="https://github.com/charliexchen/Ant-IRL/blob/main/Assets/readme_assets/walk_comparison.gif" align="centre" width="800" >
  </p>
 <p align="center"><i> <sub>Improvements in the robot's speed after training with AAC with experience replay in the simplified environment.
 Left: pretrained agent with some random noise in actions.
 Middle: agent after optimising for 33 episodes.
 Right: agent after optimising for 91 episodes</sub></i> </p>

-This also allows me to test out Haiku with JAX (https://github.com/deepmind/dm-haiku), which is a relatively new ML framework used at Google Deepmind.

 ## Building the Robot